Difficulty

 How to Grow Basil Outdoors

 - Give basil a moist, well-drained garden spot that gets six to eight hours of sun each day.
-Choose a site that will give the plants a little shade in the afternoons if you live in a hot climate where the summer sun is intense.
+Choose a site that will give the plants a little shade in the afternoons if you live in a hot climate with intense summer sun.

 - If your results indicate that you need amendments, work them into the soil before planting.
-Your local Cooperative Extension Service agent may be able to do the soil test for you.
-Be sure to tell him what you’re growing, so he’ll know which amendments, if any, to suggest.
+Your local Cooperative Extension Service office offers a low cost soil test that will recommend amendments for your soil.

 - If you’re planting basil seeds outdoors, wait until all danger of frost has passed and the soil temperature is about 65 to 70 degrees Fahrenheit.
 Sow seeds in loosened soil that’s been raked free of rocks, roots and other debris.

 - There are many varieties to choose from, so sow the seeds as far apart as directed on your seed package.
-Plant extras, in case some don’t come up.
+Plant extras, in case some don’t germinate.
 Water in the seeds and keep them moist.
 They should sprout in a few days.

 How to Care for Basil Outdoors